NicholasSterling/rust-async/src/chapter_1/iterators_are_closures.md

 _And now for the fun part._

 Let's recap the first two sections of this chapter, in as many sentences:
-- Iterators are state-machines that are implemented using a structure to keep their state and a `.next()` method that takes a mutable reference to said state (`&mut self`) in order to move the machine forward.
+- Iterators are state machines that are implemented using a structure to keep their state and a `.next()` method that takes a mutable reference to said state (`&mut self`) in order to move the machine forward.
-- Closures are state-machines that are implemented using a structure to hold their state (i.e. their captured environment) and a `call_once`/`call_mut`/`call` method that takes said state by move/mutable reference/shared reference (respectively) in order to drive the machine forward.
+- Closures are state machines that are implemented using a structure to hold their state (i.e. their captured environment) and a `call_once`/`call_mut`/`call` method that takes said state by move/mutable reference/shared reference (respectively) in order to drive the machine forward.

 If you're thinking to yourself that these two sound similar, that's because they are.
 In this section we're going to have us a little fun by digressing into these similarities.